 Please use them but always consider whether sharing them digitally or physically may compromise your security, or that of your subjects or team.
 More on that question and others below.

 It is best practice to assume that any written paperwork attached to a project could be used in evidence against it.
-If a court case is brought against a film, such paperwork may be deemed discoverable evidence and have to be shared with the other side (this also applies to proposals, emails,notebooks, sizzle/ development reels and rushes).
+If a court case is brought against a film, such paperwork may be deemed discoverable evidence and have to be shared with the other side (this also applies to proposals, emails and other correspondence, notebooks, sizzle/ development reels and rushes).
 Discoverable material can be used to substantiate that a film project was not conducted in a fair and balanced way if the language used in any of these places is loose and prejudicial.
 Stick to neutral, factual and non-pejorative language.

 ...
 And Please Share Your Errors of Ineptitude